New bicycle inventory

 The drivetrain is the workhorse on this bike.
 Sure the 12-speed systems offer two more gears than the Microshift Advent X 10-speed system we’ve chosen, but at what cost?
 The Advent X cassette offers a bit less range with the 48 tooth low gear on its 11-48 cassette, but consider that the Advent X cassette weighs 424 grams and a SRAM NX cassette weighs 615 grams. (a bit less than half a pound of rotating weight!).
 Also – when replacement time comes, the Advent X cassette comes in at $65 versus the NX at $115.
 The derailleur is a similar story – $72 versus $115.
 This is combined with a SRAM SX DUB crank, with a size-specific 165mm length and a durable steel chainring.
 Durable stuff that’s lighter and cheaper!

 The crown jewels of this bike are the wheels though.
 The Race Face ARC 30 rims are a shop favorite and have been my rim of choice when building wheels for the local chargers.
 The 4.5mm offset spoke bed of these rims provides much more even spoke tension between the left and right sides o the wheels, so the wheel is significantly stronger.
 These wheels use Sapim Laser spokes – a top-quality stainless steel spoke with a thin section in the middle (2mm at at the ends, 1.5mm in the middle) for light weight.
 The wheels are laced 2-cross rather than the more traditional (and heavier) 3-cross, and use Sapim Secure-Lock brass nipples.
 I’ve found that brass nipples survive Vermont weather better than aluminum ones, especially for wheels that might require occasional truing from race and training damages.
 The Secure Lock feature also means that the wheels stay true longer.
 These are laced to a SRAM 900 hub up front with 28 spokes, and a SRAM 746 in the rear with 32.
 Another feature on the wheels are the tires – rather than succumbing to the trend of fitting the standard DHR/DHF “enduro” tires, we chose to use the Continental Mountain King, which undercuts the weights of the enduro-type tires by about half a pound per tire, while offering a bit more wet-conditions traction that a lot of dedicated cross-country race tires.
-The wheels are setup for tubeless, already taped with tubeless stems installed.
-(Sealant will be added at time of sale, and tubes if you really want them)
+The wheels are setup for tubeless, already taped, they just need tubeless stems installed. (the bike is setup with tubes in the shop)

 The brakes are simple (but good) SRAM Level brakes, a two-piston caliper setup that saves some weight and cost on this bike, with SRAM’s Centerline 180mm rotors front AND rear.
 (I never understood the 160mm rear rotor….)
 If a bit more bite is wanted on the bike, SRAM’s semi-metallic pads are a nice upgrade rather than springing for new brakes, as these rotors will work with either pad type unlike some other lower-priced rotors.
 A few final nice touches — the bike has a USA-made WolfTooth sealed headset, and a nice SDG Tellis dropper post – stuff you don’t see at this price point but (again…) make the bike a bit more durable.
 Stop by to see it! (we can build them in different sizes too!!)